BunsDev/chainlink-vault-ERC4626/STIPS.md

 ![6.png](assets/6.png)

-## User Flows
-- Highlight *each* external flow enabled by this feature.
-It's helpful to use diagrams (add them to the `assets` folder).
-Examples can be very helpful, make sure to highlight *who* is initiating this flow, *when* and *why*.
-A reviewer should be able to pick out what requirements are being covered by this flow.
 ## Checkpoint 2
 Before we spec out the contract(s) in depth we want to make sure that we are aligned on all the technical requirements and flows for contract interaction.
 Again the who, what, when, why should be clearly illuminated for each flow.
 It is up to the reviewer to determine whether we move onto the next step.